holocm/holo-attic/test/04-backup-files/README.md

-  assume that the application package and all holograms using that application have been uninstalled, and delete the backup file (which came from the now uninstalled application package).
+  assume that the application package and all holograms using that application have been uninstalled, and delete the backup file (which came from the now uninstalled application package). uninstalling the application package.
-* `/etc/targetfile-deleted-with-pacsave.conf` is the same, but we simulate that the package manager saved the config file with a `.pacsave` suffix while uninstalling the application package.
 This file should be cleaned up, too.
 * `/etc/repofile-deleted.conf` has no repo files, but the config file is still present.
 We assume that the application package is still installed, but the